Respiratory therapist: Clinical practice

-Respiratory therapy, done by respiratory therapists, is a large variety of treatments to help with breathing and support the heart's work.
+Respiratory therapy includes a variety of treatments to help with breathing and support the heart's work.
 Giving oxygen and drugs to ease breathing are two examples.
 Respiratory therapists also do patient assessments.

 Intensive care and operating room

-Respiratory therapists educate, assist in diagnosis, and treat people who have heart and lung problems.
+Respiratory therapists educate, assist in diagnosing, and treat people who have heart and lung problems.
 Specialized in both cardiac and pulmonary care, respiratory therapists often collaborate with specialists in pulmonology and anaesthesia in various aspects of clinical care of patients.
-Respiratory therapists provide a vital role in both medicine and nursing such as the initiation and maintenance of mechanical ventilation.
+Respiratory therapists play a vital role in both medicine and nursing, such as the initiation and maintenance of mechanical ventilation.

 Outpatient clinical practice

 Respiratory therapists are also primary clinicians in conducting tests to measure lung function and teaching people to manage asthma, chronic obstructive pulmonary disorder among other cardiac and lung functions.

-Internationally, respiratory therapists that provide lung function testing are termed respiratory scientists, but in North America, they may be a respiratory therapist.
+Internationally, respiratory therapists that provide lung function testing are termed respiratory scientists, but in North America, they may be called a respiratory therapist.

 Home-health care

 Outside of clinics and hospitals, respiratory therapists often manage home oxygen needs of patients and their families, providing around the clock support for home ventilators and other equipment for conditions like sleep apnea.

 In the clinic or outpatient setting respiratory therapists assist with diagnosis and serve as an educator for patients with cardiac and respiratory illness.
 In the United States, respiratory therapists with certification as registered respiratory therapists evaluate and treat patients with a great deal of autonomy under the direction of a pulmonologist.
-In facilities that maintain critical care transport teams respiratory therapists are a preferred addition to all types of surface or air transport.
+In facilities that maintain critical care transport teams, respiratory therapists are a preferred addition to all types of surface or air transport.

 Public education

-In other settings respiratory therapists are found in schools as asthma educators, working with teachers and coaches about childhood symptoms of asthma and how to spot an emergency.
+Respiratory therapists are found in schools as asthma educators, working with teachers and coaches about childhood symptoms of asthma and how to spot an emergency.
 In the United States, legislation has been unsuccessfully introduced several times to allow respiration therapists certified as asthma specialists with registered respiratory therapist certification to prescribe and manage previously diagnosed respiratory patients in physician clinics.
 In sleep clinics, respiratory therapists work with physicians in the diagnosis of sleep-related illnesses.
 Respiratory therapists in the United States are migrating toward a role with autonomy similar to the extension of the physician like the physician assistant.
-Respiratory therapists are frequently utilized as complete cardiovascular specialists to place and manage arterial accesses along with peripherally-inserted central catheters.
+Respiratory therapists are frequently utilized as complete cardiovascular specialists to place and manage arterial accesses, along with peripherally-inserted central catheters.